harieamjari/dats/doc/dats-2-tutorial.md

     n 4, d4;
   }

-  master {
+  main {
     pcm16 bar = synth.psg(foo);
     write("t.wav", bar);
   }
 ```
 # The Basics

-Toward playing music, there must be series of notes written for the player to read.
+Toward playing music, there must be series of musical notes written for the player to read.
-For dats, a note is declared with the keyword `n`. `n` must contain two arguments,
+For dats, a musical note is declared with the keyword `n`. `n` must contain two arguments,
-a length and a pitch, each are separated by a comma:
+a length and a note, each are separated by a comma:

 ```
-  n <length>, <pitch>;
+  n <length>, <note>;
 ```

 And example of such declaration is:
 ```
   n 4, c4;
 ```
-This is a declaration of note of length 1/4, playing c4.
+This is a declaration of musical note of length 1/4, playing c4.
 The length
-is just the denominator of how much measure the note took.
+is just the denominator of how much measure the musical note took.

-Such notes, (and rests), are always declared inside a staff.
+Such musical notes, (and musical rests), are always declared inside a staff.

 ```
   staff foo {
     n 4, c4;
   }
 ```
 Now we have a staff, what else do we need?
-A `master`.
-A master is basically
+A `main`.
+A main is basically
-where the entry point of execution.
-(Multiple declaration of master is valid)
+where you do your operations on staffs and synthesize, producing sounds.

 First, we process the staff using a synthesizer.
 The output of this synthesizer
 is then stored into a variable, usually a type of `pcm16`: